marcohern/car-dealer/README.md

 CarDealer is a Tech Demo of an implementation of Angular (formally known as Angular2).
 Not to be confused with AngularJS, usually refered to as Angular 1.

-It uses [Bootstrap 3](http://getbootstrap.com/) for it's UX elements as well as [Toastr](http://codeseven.github.io/toastr/) for popup notifications.
+It is developed using [Angular CLI](https://cli.angular.io/) for scaffolding and general management, [Bootstrap 3](http://getbootstrap.com/) for it's UX elements, as well as [Toastr](http://codeseven.github.io/toastr/) for popup notifications.

 ## Installation